Dr. Bench: A Multidimensional Evaluation for Deep Research Agents, from Answers to Reports: Introduction

 Although Deep Research Agents (DRAs) demonstrate strong task execution capabilities, the current benchmarking framework remains significantly outdated in both design philosophy and coverage scope.
 First, existing benchmarks predominantly target discrete short-text outputs, such as multiple-choice answers or brief phrases~\citep{wei2024measuring, zhou2025academicbrowse, ho2020constructing, yang2018hotpotqa}, which, although conducive to efficient evaluation and automation, cannot be extended to complex report-style generation tasks and fail to reflect the demands of DRAs for logical inference and linguistic organization.
 Second, most benchmarks continue to assess isolated competencies, focusing primarily on reasoning or web search, without establishing systematic criteria for evaluating integrated performance.
 In particular, mechanisms for assessing citation authority, source validity, and semantic drift in long-form outputs remain absent.
 Mainstream evaluation methods rely either on string matching~\citep{cohen2025wixqa, monteiro2024repliqa}, which fails to capture semantic adequacy, or on similarity scoring with LLMs as judgers~\citep{chen2025xbench, pham2025sealqa}, which lacks transparent and verifiable standards and is therefore prone to subjectivity and instability.

-To address the limitations inherent in existing benchmarks and evaluation systems, our study proposes a rigorous benchmark, authored by human experts and specifically designed for DRAs, which targets high-difficulty and high-precision tasks with the goal of systematically assessing the overall performance in report-style long-text generation.
-On this basis, we develop a multidimensional evaluation framework that is intended to measure both the quality and the credibility of generated report-style responses.
-Our research yields three key contributions: \begin{enumerate}[label=(\arabic*), leftmargin=2em] \item We introduce a rigorous benchmark paired with manually constructed reference bundles comprising query-specific and general-report rubrics, trustworthy source links, focus-anchor and focus-deviation keywords.
-Covering 214 challenging report-style entries across multiple domains, Rigorous Bench enables broad and granular characterization of DRA tasks, which addresses existing deficiencies in evaluation dimensions and response formats. \item We develop a systematic and multidimensional evaluation framework for report-style outputs, which captures key processes of DRAs such as task reasoning, information retrieval, content synthesis, and structured articulation.
+To address the limitations inherent in existing evaluations, our study proposes a rigorous benchmark, authored by human experts and specifically designed for DRAs, which targets high-difficulty and high-precision tasks with the goal of systematically assessing the overall performance in report-style long-text generation.
+On this basis, we develop a multidimensional evaluation framework intending to accurately and stably measure the quality and credibility of generated reports.
+Our research yields three key contributions:

+\begin{enumerate}[label=(\arabic*), leftmargin=2em, itemsep=0.1ex, topsep=0.2ex] \item We introduce the \textsc{\textbf{D}}(eep)\textsc{\textbf{r}}(esearch)\textsc{\textbf{.
+Bench}} paired with manually constructed reference bundles comprising query-specific and general-report rubrics, trustworthy sources, focus-anchor and focus-deviation keywords.
+Covering 214 challenging report-oriented entries across 10 broad domains, \textsc{Dr. Bench} rigorously and efficiently enables broad and granular characterization of DRA tasks, which addresses existing deficiencies in evaluation dimensions and response formats. \item We develop a systematic and multidimensional evaluation framework for long-form report-style outputs, which captures key processes of DRAs such as task reasoning, information retrieval, content synthesis, and structured articulation.
 By jointly modeling semantic quality, topical focus, and retrieval trustworthiness, our framework overcomes limitations of conventional methods and demonstrates high transferability to long-text generations beyond DRAs. \item We conduct large-scale experiments involving five mainstream DRAs, one advanced agent model, and seven reasoning models enhanced with web-search tools.
-Quantitative results indicate that DRAs consistently outperform tool-augmented models in overall task execution and report generation quality, while revealing persistent limitations in architectural paradigms and behavioral mechanisms that warrant further refinement. \end{enumerate}
+Quantitative results indicate that DRAs consistently outperform tool-augmented models in overall task execution proficiency and report generation quality, while revealing persistent limitations in architectural paradigms and behavioral mechanisms that warrant further refinement and continued development. \end{enumerate}